 M&A and 2426 SET present Scenarios and Simulated Environments, a one-day presentation by artists Kelly Loudenberg and Richard Wheeler, whose work and research focuses on simulating simulations.
 From violence to surveillance, their separate artistic practices investigate, re-articulate, and stage the exercises and environments that result from an increasingly militarized world in which new environments are manufactured and new genres of spaces are constructed

 Los Angeles Department of City Planning's Bryan Eck and Tal Harari present the City's vision document and plans-in-progress for rezoning downtown with an emphasis on Skid Row.
-A special opportunity to learn more about what the City has planned so far and give input to the process.
+This is a special opportunity to learn more about what the City has planned so far and to give input to the process.

 Who does it serve and why should you care?
+Zoning law regulates land use across the city, and shapes buildings, blocks, and whole neighborhoods.
+It can be a tool for preservation or for rapid physical and economic development.
+But how does it work?
+And why is it so controversial?
 This hands-on workshop will use games and activities that Rosten Woo has developed with The Center for Urban Pedagogy (CUP) and Dr. Pop to teach zoning fundamentals and explore the technical and ethical questions behind the laws of the land.

-In this workshop, we’ll go over some of the fundamental elements, which make up our culturally and socially enforced understanding of property rights in America: property rights as ownership, the mortgage, and property taxation.
+This workshop covers some of the fundamental elements that make up our culturally and socially enforced understanding of property rights in America: property rights as ownership, the mortgage, and property taxation.

 TURF: A Mini-Golf Project asks architects, designers and artists to design a single architectural obstacle that investigates a contemporary Los Angeles condition—including topics such as drought and lawns, parking and traffic, nature and neighborhoods, housing typologies and identity—in the form of the miniature and the absurd.
 Both pleasure and obstacle are par for the course.